 So, why not give your audience closed captioning for live events and boost their event experience?

-Looking for other tools to take audience engagement to the next level?
-Read about how SpotMe can help you with interactive Q&As and polls.
+Looking for other ways to take audience engagement to the next level?
+Get 29 ideas from our blog post about event engagement.

 To get bigger audiences, you need to reduce any barriers that prevent people from attending.
 Especially virtual events.
 Most event planners and marketers forget this.